Department of Counselor Education and Counseling Psychology

 Phone: (414) 288-7379

-My main area of research involves the conceptual frameworks that guide education and practice in behavioral healthcare.
-There have been large amounts of confusion and conflict resulting from the diverse array of theoretical orientations in psychology, but the behavioral sciences have now progressed far enough that these conflicts and confusion can be resolved.
+My main area of research and scholarship focuses on the theoretical and scientific frameworks used to guide education and practice in behavioral healthcare.
+A science-based biopsychosocial framework can resolve much of the theoretical confusion and professional conflicts that have long plagued the field.
 I also work with students on topics involving well-being and health psychology.

 Melchert, T. P. (2015).
 Biopsychosocial practice: A science-based framework for behavioral health care.
 Washington, DC: American Psychological Association.